tart/tart-monitoring/README.md

 * counts of the process' active for given seconds,
 * notifications if the given limits exceeded,
+* count of unauthenticated connections to identify DNS problems,
 * counts of the querying, connecting, fetching, executing, sleeping connections,
+* counts of the temporary table using, preparing, sorting, locked queries,
 * longest query information,
 * time of the longest process.